Ah, cruising the canals of Amsterdam, sipping on a biertje on an Amsterdam terrace, and tiptoeing among the tulips. What a vacation!

 There are so many benefits when it comes to having an eSIM when visiting the Netherlands, or practically any place you don’t call home.

-The digital SIM also lets you keep your WhatsApp number as if you were contacting your friends and family back home.
+These digital SIM cards also let you keep your WhatsApp number, making it even easier to keep in touch with your friends and family back home.

 How do I get an eSIM?

-When purchasing an eSIM online, your chosen service will tell you the next steps you have to take to actually activate your plan.
+When purchasing an eSIM online, your chosen service will tell you the next steps to activate your plan.

-You can find loads of eSIM plans from Holafly online that will fit different needs.
-Certain plans offer 3G or 4G data roaming, while others offer unlimited 4G data altogether.
+You can find loads of eSIM plans from providers like Holafly, for example, that fit different needs.
+Certain plans offer 3G or 4G data roaming, while others also offer unlimited 4G data.

-If you’re big on sharing things with your friends and family (and your Instagram followers 😉), you’ll probably prefer having unlimited data, just in case you see a really cute flower bike somewhere.
+If you’re big on sharing things with your friends and family (and all your Instagram followers 😉), you’ll probably prefer having unlimited data — just in case you see a really cute flower bike somewhere and NEED to show it to your nearest and dearest.

-Most importantly, you’ll have to first check if your phone is compatible with an eSIM.
+First things first: you’ll have to check if your phone is compatible with an eSIM.

 You can check your phone’s compatibility by going to your phone’s Settings app and clicking on Mobile or Cellular Data.
 If you see the option to add a data plan, you’re good to go!